impaIa/GithubCommitBot/README.md

+# Broken and too lazy to fix
-# Designed to look productive.
+## Designed to look productive.
 ### Features

 - Set a cooldown between commits